Best Carpal Tunnel Wrist Brace [For Work And Sleep]

-In most cases, especially if you don't let your carpal tunnel syndrome go on for a really long time without getting it checked out, it can be fairly easy to treat and come out with basically no real damage to the nerve.
+In most cases, especially if you treat it quickly, it can be fairly easy to treat and come out with basically no real damage to the nerve.
 Given why the nerve is more susceptible to being compressed in this area, it may be no surprise that one of the best forms of treatment is to maintain the opening of this space so the nerve has relief from compression.
 In other words, you could consider the nerve as being suffocated, and you are trying to create space to let it breathe.The suffocation is due to swelling of surrounding tissues causing pressure on the nerve, so we have to somehow relieve that pressure.

 There are many factors that can predispose you to carpal tunnel syndrome.
-While we can all learn about general anatomy from a textbook, there is always variation between individuals, and some people just have a structural wrist anatomy that naturally makes them more prone to developing carpal tunnel syndrome.
+While we can all learn about general anatomy from a textbook, there is always variation between individuals, and some people just have a structural wrist anatomy that naturally makes them more prone to developing it.
 Another somewhat-related factor is heredity.
-Those who have a family history of carpal tunnel syndrome seem to be more predisposed to it.
+Those who have a family history of it seem to be more predisposed to it.

-Other factors that can increase your risk of developing carpal tunnel syndrome include diabetes, hypothyroidism (hypo = less active), and obesity from a young age.
-Additionally, it has been observed that pregnant women seem to have higher incidences of carpal tunnel syndrome, but the reasons for this still remain a mystery.
+Other factors that can increase your risk of include diabetes, hypothyroidism (hypo = less active), and obesity from a young age.
+Additionally, it has been observed that pregnant women seem to have higher incidences of it, but the reasons for this still remain a mystery.

-Lastly, repetitive stress is well-known to cause carpal tunnel syndrome.
+Lastly, repetitive stress is well-known to cause.
 This is also the most well-known cause among the general population, likely because it has been recognized that this type of repetitive stress can be largely prevented, or at the very least, the negative effects can be mitigated.
-Repetitive stress can include anything from constant typing on a keyboard or using a computer mouse (in fact, this is a very common cause of carpal tunnel syndrome), repetitive motions during sports like tennis or golf, or any physical labor that involves repetitive movement of the arm, wrist, and hand (there are specific wrist braces for typing indeed).
+Repetitive stress can include anything from constant typing on a keyboard or using a computer mouse, repetitive motions during sports like tennis or golf, or any physical labor that involves repetitive movement of the arm, wrist, and hand (there are specific wrist braces for typing indeed).

 It is difficult to prevent carpal tunnel syndrome because the symptoms often develop very gradually.
-However, once they are recognized and diagnosed as being a result of carpal tunnel syndrome, then you can treat it and apply prevention methods to mitigate any further pain or discomfort.Just don’t wait too long because if you let it go untreated for a really long time, you may end up causing some permanent damage to the nerve.
+However, once they are recognized and diagnosed, then you can treat it and apply prevention methods to mitigate any further pain or discomfort.Just don’t wait too long because if you let it go untreated for a really long time, you may end up causing some permanent damage to the nerve.